RegardsOss/RegardsOss.github.io/website/docs/setup/deprecated/from-sources.md

 ---

 Here is the tutorial to compile the IzPack installer that you can use to install REGARDS on any server.
-If you do not care about compiling REGARDS by yourself, jump [to the next step](/getting-started/configuration/#section=getting-started).
+If you do not care about compiling REGARDS by yourself, jump [to the next step].

 ## Requirements